I am currently engaged in a range of research projects. I list several of the main ones here.

 - (3) “What is Law?”
 A series of papers with Gillian Hadfield investigating the nature and stability of law.
 Most definitions of law by economists and political scientists assume state coercion and do not differentiate law from other forms of sovereign command.
 Our approach differs on both these dimensions.
 First, we disassociate the definition of law from the enforcement mechanism.
 Second, we differentiate law from other forms of sovereign command.

-Our approach interprets law as a the solution to a coordination problem.
+The what-is-law perspective interprets law as a the solution to a coordination problem.
 Most transactions take place without much likelihood that they will end up in court, even if the transaction goes badly.
 Nonetheless, law helps structure these transactions by creating a set of expectations that govern the relations.

 We characterize law as a set of common knowledge rules with three characteristics: (i) they partition actions into legal/ illegal; (ii) they satisfy a series of legal attributes, such as generality, prospectivity, feasibility, consistency, publicity, universality, etc.; and (iii) there exists a legal steward responsible for reducing ambiguities and dealing with new or unforeseen circumstances.
 These three characteristics separate law from other forms of sovereign command.
 In this view, people interact within the shadow of the law, not because of state coercion, but because the law serves as an equilibrium solution to a complex coordination function.